 WASHINGTON, D.C. | February 16, 2017

 BACKGROUND: Employers play an important role in providing America’s working families with access to affordable health care coverage.
 Unfortunately, small businesses have been hit especially hard by flawed mandates, soaring costs, and limited choices under Obamacare.
 According to the National Federation of Independent Business, the number one challenge facing small businesses in 2016 was the cost of health care.
-Since 2008, approximately 36 percent of small businesses with fewer than 10 employees have stopped offering coverage — leaving workers with fewer health care options.
+Since 2008, the share of small businesses with fewer than 10 employees offering health coverage has dropped 36 percent — leaving workers with fewer health care options.

 Meanwhile, the law has destroyed small businesses and resulted in fewer jobs and lower wages.
 Workers and their families deserve better.
 That’s why Congress is taking steps to repeal the failed health care law and transition to a patient-centered system.
 As part of this step-by-step process, Republicans will advance positive reforms that make it easier for small businesses to offer health care coverage to their employees.